smalluban/neck/README.md

 I encourge to use [Neck on Brunch](http://github.com/smalluban/neck-on-brunch) skeleton, which can be great starting point for working with Neck.
 It includes tools like Brunch building tool, CommonJS, CoffeeScript, Stylus and Jade.
-It is also working example of simple Neck application.
+It is working example of simple Neck application.

 ## API Documentation